 Pepper lifts her girlish red dress and with an arthritic finger traces deeply etched lines on her milk-white thighs.
-Ruddy scars forming indecipherable words might as well read "helter skelter."
-Then she raises an arm, and the other, and her fingers find more old mutilations, these coiling caterpillars and puffy butterflies and blossoming flowers, on wrists, elbows, shoulders and torso.
+Ruddy scars form indecipherable words that could read "helter skelter."
+She lifts an arm, and the other, and her fingers find more old mutilations that look like coiled up caterpillars and puffed-out butterflies, on wrists, elbows, shoulders and torso.

 Doctor's say she's likely suffering congestive heart failure.
 Just another ailment aligned with her liver disease and blood flow problems, degenerative disc disease and diabetes, the spinal fluid collecting around her brain, the bad knees and holes in her feet.

-Her smile shows few teeth standing askew like gravestones defiantly hanging on in a derelict cemetery.
+Her smile shows few askew teeth, defiant gravestones in a derelict cemetery.

-Her grin seems effortless though, and there's no shame here.
-She's upbeat even, sometimes like a schoolyard girl ready to grasp the future.
-And it's strange.
-How there's little cynicism.
+Her grin seems effortless, there's no shame here.
+She's upbeat even, sometimes like a schoolyard girl ready for a future.
+It's strange, how little cynicism.

-Pepper will tell you that she loves life.
+Pepper will say she loves life.
 Still.
-She'll tell you that she loves people.
+She'll tell you she loves people.
 Still.
-She'll tell you how she's grateful to have a place to sleep at night, a floor under a roof and four walls.
+She'll tell you she's grateful to have a place to sleep at night, a floor under a roof and four walls.

-Her man John hops down off the wall after a futile hunt for rolling papers.
+Her man John hops down off the wall.
+Smells of dry sweat.
+His hunt for rolling papers proved futile.
 They kiss in the church parking lot shade behind the methadone clinic on 5th Street, where a half-hour earlier they picked up their daily doses.
-John collects the leashes for their dogs, a sociable pit-bull/terrier mix named Deuce, and Chico, a bouncy, mirthful Chihuahua.
+John collects the leashes for their dogs, a pit-bull/terrier mix named Deuce, and Chico, a bouncy, mirthful Chihuahua.

 Pepper tenderly strokes the back of his John's neck.
 Says, "I've never been loved like this in my entire life."